socialismconference/songbook.github.io/songs/roll-the-unioin-on.md

 We’re gonna roll, we’re gonna roll, we’re gonna roll the union on
 We’re gonna roll, we’re gonna roll, we’re gonna roll the union on
 And, if the boss gets in the way
-We’re gonna roll right over him
+We’re gonna roll it over him
 We’re gonna roll it over him
 We’re gonna roll it over him
 And, if the boss gets in the way